HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

   sql_file="present_types.sql"
 )}}

 Cross-device implementation remains relatively consistent, though with some variation between mobile and desktop.
-The data shows a **general decline in traditional Microformats usage** from 2022 to 2024, particularly in **review-related properties** like `hReview` and `hReview-aggregate`.
-This decline reflects the **industry’s shift toward more modern structured data formats** like JSON-LD and RDFa, which offer **broader functionality** and better **integration with current web standards**.
+The data shows a general decline in traditional Microformats usage from 2022 to 2024, particularly in review-related properties like `hReview` and `hReview-aggregate`.
+This decline reflects the industry’s shift toward more modern structured data formats like JSON-LD and RDFa, which offer broader functionality and better integration with current web standards.

-Despite this decline, **Microformats** and **Microformats2** remain useful in specific contexts where lightweight, human-readable semantic data is needed.
+Despite this decline, Microformats and Microformats2 remain useful in specific contexts where lightweight, human-readable semantic data is needed.
 However, their overall presence continues to be eclipsed by more versatile formats like JSON-LD, which dominate the structured data landscape.

 {{ figure_markup(
   image="microformats-usage-desktop.png",